Skillz4Killz/Network/README.md

 This feature brings some of the common functionalities of other social networks, like Twitter and Facebook, to Discord.
 This bot helps make Discord be the only social network anyone would ever need.

-- `.setupnetwork` => creates all the channels and roles necessary for a full profile server.
+- `.createnetwork` => creates all the channels and roles necessary for a full profile server.
 This server will serve as a facebook group/profile or twitter profile page.
   - **#wall** => where you make your posts.
     - Every message sent in this channel will get ❤️ and 🔄 reactions added.
       - When someone taps the replay 🔄 reaction, it will repost that message in their own #wall channel, like a retweet.